The Gray Riders

 The Gray Riders DVD is now available as a thank you gift for your contribution of $60 or more to support WSKG Public TV programs.
 Contribute online or call 1-877-975-9754.

 ABOUT THE FILM

-THE GRAY RIDERS is a one-hour documentary airing this fall on Public Television that looks at the remarkable 100-year history of the New York State Police.
-The film features photographs and rare footage from the vast New York State Police archives along with dozens of interviews and comments from the men and women whose extraordinary service and dedication have made the State Police what it is today – one of the finest and most respected law enforcement agencies in the world.
+THE GRAY RIDERS is a one-hour Public TV documentary that looks at the remarkable 100-year history of the New York State Police.
+The film features photographs and rare footage from the vast New York State Police archives along with dozens of interviews and comments from the men and women whose extraordinary service and dedication have made the State Police what it is today - one of the finest and most respected law enforcement agencies in the world.

 In the Spring of 1913, Samuel Howell, the foreman of a construction firm, was attacked and robbed of the company’s payroll by four men on a rural road near the town of Bedford in Westchester County.
 He was shot seven times.
 Howell identified his attackers before he died, but the local police, fearful for their own safety, refused to pursue Howell’s assailants.
 They were never caught.

 Outraged over Howell's murder, Moyca Newell, who’s home Howell was building, along with Katherine Mayo, lead the effort to establish a police force that could protect the rural communities of New York State.